Sense and sensibility

 THE ART (AND SCIENCE) OF SAVING ENERGY IN HISTORIC BUILDINGS

-THE CAREFUL REFURBISHMENT OF AN HISTORIC BUILDING CAN SAVE UP TO 90% OF HEATING COSTS - BUT THIS REQUIRES A PRAGMATIC AND BALANCED APPROACH WHICH INTEGRATES FABRIC, BUILDING SERVICES AND HUMAN BEHAVIOUR
+THE CAREFUL REFURBISHMENT OF AN HISTORIC BUILDING CAN SAVE UP TO 90% OF HEATING COSTS AND REQUIRES A PRAGMATIC AND BALANCED APPROACH WHICH INTEGRATES FABRIC, BUILDING SERVICES AND HUMAN BEHAVIOUR

 There are many reasons for wanting to improve the energy performance of an old building.
 These might include the desire to reduce carbon emissions, to save money, to improve comfort and health, to reduce worry about fuel bills, or to improve the value of a property.
 Some people are also obliged to carry out improvements because of legislation or building regulations.